-Mr. Eaton has served as the Executive Assistant United States Attorney since he joined the Office in 2007.
-Prior to joining the United States Attorney’s Office, Mr. Eaton served as an Assistant General Counsel and Deputy General Counsel with the Executive Office for United States Attorneys General Counsel’s Office from 2003 to 2007.
-Mr. Eaton spent his last year with the Executive Office as the Director’s Hearing Officer, presiding over Assistant United States Attorney and senior Executive Office employee grievance and disciplinary actions.
-Prior to his tenure with the Executive Office, Mr. Eaton served in the United States Army Judge Advocate General’s Corps.
+Mr. Eaton serves as the Executive Assistant U.S. Attorney.
+Mr. Eaton has held this role since he joined the office in 2007.
+Prior to joining the U.S. Attorney’s Office, Mr. Eaton served as an Assistant General Counsel and Deputy General Counsel with the Executive Office for U.S. Attorneys, General Counsel’s Office from 2003 to 2007.
+Mr. Eaton spent his last year with the Executive Office as the Director’s Hearing Officer, presiding over Assistant U.S. Attorney and senior Executive Office employee grievance and disciplinary actions.
+Prior to his tenure with the Executive Office, Mr. Eaton served in the U.S. Army Judge Advocate General’s Corps.
 While on active duty in the Army, Mr. Eaton served as a prosecutor, labor and employment law attorney, and the operational law advisor to the Commanding General of the 25th Infantry Division (Light) in Hawaii.
 In addition, while on active duty, Mr. Eaton served as the Chief of Military Justice and primary legal advisor to the Ground Forces Commander for the U.S. Army-led Northern Division of the multinational stabilization force deployed to Bosnia and Herzegovina.
 Mr. Eaton graduated from California Polytechnic State University, San Luis Obispo, and received his law degree from the University of San Francisco.

 David R. Callaway